nodesource/nsolid/BUILDING.md

 [ASan](https://github.com/google/sanitizers) can help detect various memory related bugs.
 ASan builds are currently only supported on linux.
-If you want to check it on Windows or macOS or you want a consistent toolchain on Linux, you can try [Docker](https://www.docker.com/products/docker-desktop/) (using an image like `gengjiawen/node-build:2020-02-14`).

 The `--debug` is not necessary and will slow down build and testing, but it can show a clear stack trace if ASan hits an issue.